mj1618/serverless-offline-sns/README.md

 - [Usage](#usage)
 - [Contributions and Issues](#contributions-and-issues)

+For an example of a working application please see [serverless-offline-sns-example](https://github.com/mj1618/serverless-offline-sns-example)

 ## Prerequisites

 This plugin provides an SNS server configured automatically without you specifying an endpoint.